Wildland fire behaviour

 Fire science is the study of how a fire behaves in our natural wildlands.

-With a better understanding of fire behaviour, fire managers in the Ministry of Northern Development, Mines, Natural Resources and Forestry identify opportunities to use fire as an ecological process that can maintain biodiversity and restore fire dependent ecosystems.
+With a better understanding of fire behaviour, fire managers identify opportunities to use fire as an ecological process that can maintain biodiversity and restore fire dependent ecosystems.

 Managers must also consider social and economic impacts protecting assets and resources, such as cottages and wildlife.
 Using our knowledge of fire science and behaviour, we can better understand how to balance the natural role of wildland fires while protecting Ontario’s resources.